zyedidia/armvis/README.md

 ![arm64solarized](./img/arm64_solarized.png)

-This images are a visual representation of the ARM64 instruction, with all instructions plotted over a Hilbert curve and colored according to their instruction class (`general`, `float`, `advsimd`, `sve`, etc...).
+This image is a visual representation of the ARM64 instruction, with all instructions plotted over a Hilbert curve and colored according to their instruction class (`general`, `float`, `advsimd`, `sve`, etc...).